Move back one step Move forward one step Show themes of website

 Lass, Roger 1987.
 The shape of English.
 Structure and history.
 London: Dent.

 Lass, Roger 1994.
 Old English.
 A historical linguistic companion.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Leith, Dick 1997.
 A social history of English.
 2nd edition.
 London: Routledge.